AnyLogic

 May preempt other tasks

 Sets whether this task may preempt the task currently being executed, if any.
-In other words, true means that the unit will “drop its work” when this task is activated.
-If false, then the unit will finish all of its lower Priority tasks.
-Note that the true option has exceptions: the current task of the unit may have an “uninterruptible” option, No preemption.
+In other words, true means that the resource unit will “drop its work” when this task is activated.
+If false, then the resource unit will finish all of its lower Priority tasks.
+Note that the true option has exceptions: the current task of the resource unit may have an “uninterruptible” option, No preemption.

 Local variable: T unit — the resource unit